TaiwanFest is a festival celebrating Taiwanese food, music and culture in downtown Vancouver on the Labour Day Long Weekend in September.

-TIP #3: Take public transit!
+TIP #3: Take public transit if you can.
 Granville Street is so convenient to get to by public transit from most parts of the Lower Mainland, plus traffic in the area will be busy.

 To learn more about the event in general, or its sister event in Toronto, see the Taiwanese Cultural Festival website.

-For information on other things to do in the Lower Mainland, check out the following:
+For information about other things to do in the Lower Mainland, check out the following:

 - Vancouver’s September Calendar